pmjones/php-styler/README.md

 - Ternaries are split at `?` and `:`.
 - Object member operators are split at `->` and `?->`.
 - Argument lists are split at commas.
-- Coalesce `??` operators are split;
+- Coalesce `??` operators are split.
 - Function and method parameters are split at commas.
 - Attribute arguments are split at commas.

 If the first rule does not make the line short enough, the second rule is applied in addition, then the third, and so on.

-Even after all rules are applied, the line may still end up "too long."

 ## Caveats

 (These are not all-inclusive.)

+Even after all splitting rules are applied, the line may still end up "too long."

 PHP-Styler does not:

-- rearrange or reorder code blocks
+- Rearrange or reorder code blocks
-- separate imports into groups (use, use function, use const)
+- Regroup `use` imports
-- split comment lines
+- Split comment lines
+- Split literal string lines

 PHP-Styler will de-align lines like this ...